slabgorb/fantasy-language-maker/README.md

 * handling of prefixes and suffixes is not exhaustive or perfect

 TODO:
-* read stdin for already-generated words so you can start out with the small dictionary and iteratively add onto it with larger or custom dictionaries without overwriting what you already had
 * improve prefix and suffix handling, maybe make the prefixesa nd suffixes come from a file so they are customizable
 * improve performance